Alttag

 • Jesus of Nazareth - Saviour, Word Made Flesh

-Catholics believe in Jesus as the Christ, the Saviour promised in the , source of salvation and new life in God, whose mission was to bring about the Kingdom/.
+Catholics believe in Jesus as the Christ, the Saviour promised in , source of salvation and new life in God, whose mission is to bring about the Kingdom/.

 Sacramental Church Strand